 This Tier will acts as the introduction of young beginners with golf potential, to the game of golf in the form of free coaching at Pinnacle Point.

 If it so happens that the golfing facilities are closed or the contract between Pinnacle Point GC and the Louis 57 Academy is amended for whatever reason during the contract period, the Founder Members can change the above conditions as they deem best for the Louis 57 Academy Tiers and members.

 The Louis 57 Academy has a website www.louis57academy.co.za on which the profile of each player of the Peak Tier, is displayed, as well as stats, sponsors, next tournaments, goals for the future, etc.

 5.1 : OoM :

-An Order of Merit (OoM) ranking will be kept on the website where Louis 57 Academy members will be ranked as per the total number of points they scored for the various tournaments in which they participated.
+An Order of Merit (OoM) ranking, for the Peak and Performance Tiers, will be kept on the website where Louis 57 Academy members will be ranked as per the total number of points they scored for the various tournaments in which they participated.
 The tournaments counting for the OoM (and the amount of points allocated to these tournaments) will be circulated to the members before the first OoM tournament of the calendar year – almost like the Race to Dubai or FedEx Cup.
 The PGA Professional will also allocate points towards attendance and participation at the scheduled lessons.
 This would include handing in the required number of stats reports to monitor the progress of the member.